massimobonanni/mslearn-azure-developer/instructions/azure-cosmos-db/01-comosdb-create-resources-sdk.md

     );
     ```

     >Note: It's a best practice to use the **DefaultAzureCredential** from the *Azure Identity* library.
-This can require some additional configuration requirments in Azure depending on how your subscription is set up.
+This can require some additional configuration requirements in Azure depending on how your subscription is set up.

 1. Add the following code in the space after the **// Create a database if it doesn't already exist** comment.